savonet/book/language.md

 new strategies for managing the gain for instance).

-Another useful function is `thread.when`, which executes a function when a predicate becomes true (by default, the value of the predicate is checked every second, this can be changed with the `every` parameter).
+Another useful function is `thread.when`, which executes a function when a predicate (a boolean getter, of type `{bool}`) becomes true.
+By default, the value of the predicate is checked every second, this can be changed with the `every` parameter.
 For instance, suppose that we have a file named "`song`" containing the path to a song, and we want that each time we change the contents of this file, the new song is played.
 This can be achieved as follows:

 ```{.liquidsoap include="liq/thread.when.liq" from=1}
 ```